Grand Canyon University Online Master of Science in Health Informatics (MSHI)

 Graduates of MSHI programs may go on to positions in which they train others in the use of computer systems, collect and analyze data to improve patient quality of care and outcomes, build new data systems, automate clinical care, manage and design health care projects, conduct research, and analyze data systems.
 Work settings may include primary care facilities, private practice, hospitals, insurance companies, research facilities, technology suppliers, and government facilities.

-Grand Canyon University is accredited through the Higher Learning Commission (HLC) and is located in Phoenix, Arizona.
+Grand Canyon University is accredited by the Higher Learning Commission (HLC) and is located in Phoenix, Arizona.
 Please note that GCU offers several online master’s programs.

 |Grand Canyon University Healthcare Master's Programs|